 As you probably know, some people look their best in white gold, while others swear by yellow or rose gold – and some lucky individuals look great with both.
-Your skin tone (whether it is so-called ‘warm’ or ‘cool’) affects what metal colors look particularly good on you.
+Your skin tone (whether it is so-called ‘warm’ or ‘cool’) affects which metal colors look particularly good on you.
 The shade of white in your dress will also influence how a metal will look on you.

-Here’s a quick primer on colors of metals and other common jewelry elements:
+Here’s a quick primer on colors:

 Silver and white gold look great with pure white dresses, as well as with darker ivory toned dresses.
 White gold generally suits ladies with skin of cool undertones (skin that tends to have pink hues, blue or purple veins, and burn easily.
 Cool undertones of the skin often extend to blue undertones of the hair, and eyes that are light blue, green or grey).